ibexa/documentation-user/docs/content_management/translate_content.md

 !!! caution

-    When you copy content from source after a target column has been translated, it overrides all existing translations.
+    When you copy content from source after a target column has been translated, it overwrites all existing translations.
     This action can't be reverted.

 The button is absent if you switch to the [distraction-free mode](create_edit_content_items.md#distraction-free-mode).